- Learn Linux

 Adverts are used throughout the web to make money for the site owners, offset some of the costs of none-commercial sites.
 Whether this is good or bad can depend upon whether you own the website, or are a visitor.

 I include adverts on some of my webpages, so obviously I am not against them as such.
 Saying that I don't make any money out of the websites and have not yet even received a single payment from the adverts I display.
 Even when they do start paying money, they are unlikely to cover the costs I incur in running the sites.

 The adverts that I do not like when visiting other sites are ones that either create a pop-up window, or those that move around on the screen, getting in the way of the page.
-When placing adverts I try and make them fairly discrete, either by using relevant ones within the text (such as the amazon links which also provide a picture to show the user), or by placing them around the outside of the screen to not detract from the main content.
+When placing adverts I try and make them fairly discrete, either by using relevant ones within the text, or by placing them around the outside of the screen to not detract from the main content.
 I am more likely to click on ads on other websites when they do the same.